 them first, I doubt many of them would have willingly listened to me

-tell them about salvation through Jesus Christ, let alone ask me to do
+tell them about salvation through Jesus Christ, let alone actually ask me to tell them.

 God also wants

 us to give because He knows that wealth can have a powerful effect on

 people.
 The prospect of large amounts of money can make people do